22q11.2 Deletion Syndrome in Children

 Your child’s healthcare provider will look at your child’s prenatal history and complete

 health and family history.
-He or she will do a physical exam.
-Your child may need
+They will do a physical exam.
+Your child may need certain

-Blood tests and tests to look for immune system problems
+Blood tests.
+These are to look for immune system problems.

 X-ray.
 This test makes pictures of internal tissues, bones, and organs.